linDU99/US-Enrollment2019-2023/README.md

 #### Findings:
 - **Undergraduates:** Overall enrollment decreased continuously from Fall 2019 to Fall 2022.
 In Fall 2023, enrollment rebounded to approximately the 2020 level.
-- **Graduates:** The total Enrollment increased consistently from Fall 2019 to Fall 2021.
+- **Graduates:** The total enrollment increased consistently from Fall 2019 to Fall 2021.
 Since then, it has fluctuated around 3.2 million students.
 - **By Gender:** More than 57% of undergraduates and approximately 61% of graduates were female.
 Across all institutions (n ≥ 3,838), female enrollment exceeded male enrollment by at least 2.9 million students.
 - **By study status:** Overall, more than 60% of enrolled students were full-time.